How to Buy Bitcoin in Canada | 2025

 • Confirm the amount of Bitcoin you wish to transfer.
 Always double-check the address for accuracy to avoid irreversible errors.

-• Complete any additional security verifications required by Kraken to authorize the transaction.
+• Complete any additional security verifications required by Kraken to authorise the transaction.

 • Confirm the transaction to initiate the transfer.
 The Bitcoin will then be sent from Kraken to your private wallet.